robertwhunter/nephromaths/_book/51-Tubulopathies.md

 <br>

-Fanconi = glucose, urate, phosphate, aa, LWMP (uPCR > 50 without uACR or RBP), vitD deficiency
+Fanconi = glucose, urate, phosphate, aa, LWMP (uPCR > 50 without uACR or RBP), vitD deficiency.
+VitD deficiency is associated with pRTA.
+This iscommonly explained as pRTA causing osteomalacia from impaired hydroxylation and hypoPO4 but there are some case reports suggesting vitD deficiency as a *cause* of pRTA.

+NB can get a transient Fanconi-type syndrome (without glycosuria) in untreated dRTA; resolves when hypokalaemia-acidosis is corrected.

 Suspect incomplete dRTA if recurrent stones, nephrocalcinosis and borderline low or low-normal TCO2.

-NB can get a transient Fanconi-type syndrome (without glycosuria) in untreated dRTA.

 <br>
 <br>